Special Note: Role of the Attorney General

 Federal agencies are not subject to the Oregon Public Meetings Law.
 By its terms, the law covers only Oregon state and local governing bodies.

-The Public Meetings Law defines a meeting as the convening of any of the "governing bodies" described above "for which a quorum is required in order to make a decision or to deliberate toward a decision on any matter."
-ORS 192.610(5) (emphasis added).
+All meetings of a governing body must be open to the public, unless Public Meetings Law permits the body to meet in executive session or otherwise provides an exception.
+A “meeting” is the convening of any governing body “for which a quorum is required in order to make a decision or to deliberate toward a decision on any matter.”

-"Quorum" is not defined in the Public Meetings Law.
-Special statutes often define "quorum" for state governing bodies.
-Local city and county governing bodies may have "quorum" defined by charter, bylaws or rules of order.
-ORS 174.130 defines "quorum" as a majority:
+While “quorum” is not defined in the Public Meetings Law, the default quorum appears to be a majority of the governing body, unless otherwise expressly provided by law.
+In addition, special statutes often define “quorum” for state governing bodies.
+Local city and county governing bodies may have “quorum” defined by charter, bylaws, or rules of order.

 Ordinarily, staff meetings are not covered by the Public Meetings Law because no quorum is required.
-A staff meeting called by a single official is not covered by the Public Meetings Law because the staff do not make decisions for or recommendations to a "public body."
-If, however, a quorum of a governing body, such as a three-member commission, meets with the body's staff to deliberate on matters of "policy or administration," ORS 192.610(3), or to clarify collegially a decision for staff, the meeting is within the scope of the law.
-Thus, we have stated:
+A staff meeting called by a single official is not covered by the Public Meetings Law because the staff do not make decisions for or recommendations to a “public body.”
+If, however, a quorum of a governing body, such as a three-member commission, meets with the body’s staff to deliberate on matters of “policy or administration,” or to clarify collegially a decision for staff, the meeting is within the scope of the law; this includes “receiv[ing] information from staff on topics related to particular substantive or administrative matters that a quorum of the governing body will or may be called upon to decide.”

 If a quorum of a governing body gathers to discuss matters outside its jurisdiction, it is not “meeting” within the purview of the Public Meetings Law.
 In making this determination, the focus typically will be on the authority granted to the particular governing body and any written policies or directives governing that authority.